 “If you visit in the summer, come early or maybe late in the day,” he said.
 “If you do come in the middle of a summer day, you’ll get to see what animals do when it’s really hot.
-They may be in the shade, but they are still here to be seen, for the most part.
+They will often be in the shade.

 “Our 8:30 a.m. opening is typically a good time to come to Fossil Rim.
 If it is extremely cold, you might wait a little while.
 When you visit early or late in the day, the sun’s position can make for some striking views with how the light moves through the hills and trees.